AbhiMishra-Now/Desktop-design/README.md

 3. Make changes and commit (`git commit -m "Added new feature"`)
 4. Push changes and submit a pull request

 ---
+## 📷 Image & GIF Previews

+⚠️ **Note:** Images and GIFs were not uploaded due to GitHub's file size limits.
+You can download them from an external source or check the live demo:

 ## ⭐ **If you like this project, give it a star!**